heathhenley/heathhenley.github.io/content/posts/pg-tuple-compare-switch.md

 ```

 ### Page Number
 Another option that's kind of similar is "page number" pagination, we have a set page size and with that we can generate a similar query to the "page" of data we need.
-For example limit  = page size, and offset = (page_number - 1) x page_size, the API different, you ask for page=x versus sending limit=x and offset=y - but the idea is the same.
+For example limit  = page size, and offset = (page_number - 1) x page_size, the API is different, you ask for page=x versus sending limit=x and offset=y - but the idea is the same.

 ### The Issue w/ these
 Limit / offset and page number pagination both work for a lot of cases.
-But they begin to fall apart on large datasets - as you get deeper into the dataset, they both get slower and slower.
+But they begin to fall apart on large datasets.
+As you get deeper into the dataset, they both get slower and slower.
 The database isn't actually able to use the `offset` to skip straight to correct spot in the results without making the whole result set.
 So at first, it can seem fast - getting the first 10 blogs is not an issue.
 But getting blogs 100,000,001 - 100,00,010 - it's going to need to build the whole set and scan through that millionth record - which is... not great.
-A lot of these implementations also run a query for the count (using a real count and not caching or other tricks like pulling it from the table metadata) - which is very expensive on large tables.
+A lot of these implementations also run a query for the count (using a real `select count(*)` count and not some caching or other tricks; like pulling it from the table metadata) - which is very expensive on large tables.
 ### Cursor Pagination

 Another option that performs better on large tables is to use "cursor" pagination.
 We define a stable ordering of the results, and instead of using a limit and offset to paginate through them, we use a "cursor" - a key that we can use to filter out everything up the last result we've seen in the sorted set.
 In the blog post example, a simple cursor could be `created_time` - and then our query changes to request the 10 posts with `created_time` less than the last one we’ve seen.